How Parenting Changed My Relationship With My Spouse - Baby Chick

 When our first child was born, I’ll never forget the pride in his voice as he told me, “It’s a boy, babe!
 It’s Jack!” as he announced our surprise gender baby to the delivery room.
 I instantly saw what I already knew since our first date.
 He was going to rock this whole parenting gig.
 Tom was still my partner, my first phone call for anything good or bad that happened, and my favorite person to lounge on the couch with at night.
 But now he added a new job description to his life resume—father.
 And he looked damn good doing it.

-Seeing how he dotes on our sons, Jack and Theodore (not to mention me), and how he works tirelessly to ensure they are growing up in an environment filled with love and fun is just incredible to watch.
-I am so glad I got a front-row seat to see him crush being a husband and being a father on a day-to-day basis.
+Seeing how he dotes on our sons, Jack and Theodore (not to mention me), and how he works tirelessly to ensure they grow up in an environment filled with love and fun is just incredible to watch.
+I am so glad I got a front-row seat to see him crush being a husband and a father on a day-to-day basis.
 The evolution from partner to parenting partner was a seamless one for him.

 Evolution of Communication